dwongdev/bongo_cat_monitor/README.md

 ## 🛠️ 3D Printing

 You can download and 3D print the standing case for this project.
-It contains .step, .stl and .3mf files available in the 3D printing folder of this repo or from MakerWorld.
+It contains .step, .stl and .3mf files available on [MakerWorld](https://makerworld.com/en/models/1654522)

 ## 🤝 Contributing